-A16 61 Alternative Performance Calculation Method and/or Relation with Measure Product area(s) description Purpose of the APM IFRS/NGAAP Measure This APM relates to the description r dipose of the Ai W II NO/NOAAI Booked return guaranteed products Norwegian product areas: Defined benefit (fee based), Norway, Paid-up policies, Norway, Individual life and pension, Norway The difference between book values of reserves in the end and beginning of the period.
+Alternative Performance Measure Product area(s) Calculation Method and/or description Purpose of the APM Relation with IFRS/NGAAP Booked return guaranteed products This APM relates to the Norwegian product areas: Defined benefit (fee based), Norway, Paid-up policies, Norway, Individual life and pension, Norway The difference between book values of reserves in the end and beginning of the period.
 To show the relevant return for covering the interest rate guarantee, i.e. the booked return.
 Change from one fiscal period to the next in the booked value of a subset of the customer portfolio in the IFRS statement of financial position Excess value of bonds at amortised cost This APM relates to the Norwegian product areas: Defined benefit (fee based), Norway, Paid-up policies, Norway, Individual life and pension, Norway Difference between market value and IFRS book value of bonds at amortised cost To show the true buffer capital available in the life company to cover annual interest guarantees The IFRS book value of bonds at amortised cost is shown in the IFRS statement of financial position.
 The excess value shows the difference between this book value and the true market value of the bonds.
 Fee margin on reserves All product areas within the segment Guaranteed pension: Defined benefit (fee based), Norway, Paid-up policies, Norway, Individual life and pension, Norway, Guaranteed pension, Sweden Fee and administration income for the period divided by the average of the balance of reserves on a quarterly basis.
 If the period is one quarter, it the starting and closing balance.
 Quarterly numbers are annualised by multiplying the fee margin by four.
 To enable comparison of top line margins across historical periods Fee and administration income is an APM described in this document.
 Reserves are subsets of insurance liabilities in the IFRS statement of financial position.

-10001700 pondion, oviodon ponodo Guaranteed reserves is Guaranteed reserves Segment Guaranteed pension Reserves in the SBL and SPP customer portfolios with an interest rate guarantee To show the magnitude of reserves with an interest rate guarantee a subset of insurance liabilities in the IFRS statement of financial position Guaranteed reserves in % of total reserves Segment Guaranteed pension Guaranteed life reserves divided by total life reserves (i.e. the sum of guaranteed and non-guaranteed reserves) To show the magnitude of reserves with an interest rate guarantee relative to the total life reserves.
-The ratio between two subsets of insurance liabilities in the IFRS statement of financial position Reserves All product areas within the segment Guaranteed pension: Defined benefit (fee based), Norway, Paid-up policies, Norway, Individual life and pension, Norway, Guaranteed pension, Sweden Life insurance reserves To show the magnitude of reserves within the respective product areas Subsets of insurance liabilities in the IFRS statement of financial position Value adjusted return guaranteed products, Norway and Sweden All product areas within the segment Guaranteed pension: Defined benefit (fee based), Norway, Paid-up policies, Norway, Individual life and pension, Norway, Guaranteed pension, Sweden Market retum, i.e. change in market value from one fiscal period to the next To show the market return of customer portfolios N/A (no market return figures are provided in IFRS statements)
+Guaranteed reserves Segment Guaranteed pension Reserves in the SBL and SPP customer portfolios with an interest rate guarantee To show the magnitude of reserves with an interest rate guarantee Guaranteed reserves is a subset of insurance liabilities in the IFRS statement of financial position Guaranteed reserves in % of total reserves Segment Guaranteed pension Guaranteed life reserves divided by total life reserves (i.e. the sum of guaranteed and non-guaranteed reserves) To show the magnitude of reserves with an interest rate guarantee relative to the total life reserves.
+The ratio between two subsets of insurance liabilities in the IFRS statement of financial position Reserves All product areas within the segment Guaranteed pension: Defined benefit (fee based), Norway, Paid-up policies, Norway, Individual life and pension, Norway, Guaranteed pension, Sweden Life insurance reserves To show the magnitude of reserves within the respective product areas Subsets of insurance liabilities in the IFRS statement of financial position Value adjusted return guaranteed products, Norway and Sweden All product areas within the segment Guaranteed pension: Defined benefit (fee based), Norway, Paid-up policies, Norway, Individual life and pension, Norway, Guaranteed pension, Sweden Market return, i.e. change in market value from one fiscal period to the next To show the market return of customer portfolios N/A (no market return figures are provided in IFRS statements)